covidatlas/coronadatascraper/docs/data_fields.md

 * `name` - the full name of the geographical entity being represented
 * `city` - the name of the city
 * `county` - county or parish or the appropriate name of the administrative subdivision below the level of state or equivalent
 * `state` - state, province or region depending on jurisdiction.
-In general, the first administrative subdivision below the level of country.
+In general, the first administrative subdivision below the level of country
 * `country` - ISO 3166-1 alpha-3 (three letter) country code
 * `level` - one of `city`, `county`, `state`, `country`.
 Provided in order to facilitate filtering